AlexBestoso/wfparse/README.md

 # wfparse

+<h1>This Version Still Needs Testing, Compression looks like it works; but decompression needs to be checked.</h1>

 This program parses Wavefront .obj and .mtl files allowing you to easily associate vertecies, texture coords, and normalization coords to faces.

 wfparse means WaveFront Parse.